ShaneCurcuru/menotomymatters/_issues/finances.md

 author_profile: false
 sidebar:
   nav: "archive"
+classes: wide
 ---

-Here is a  selection of useful links about town budgets, finance, and other matters around taxes, money, and the like.
-Please suggest other links, especially to source documents, that you like!
+Interested in learning about town budgets, finances and taxes?
+Here are the key places to start reading, including official town reports, and many ways to visualize or compare Arlington finances to comparable towns.